 This output information is very valuable.
 It tells us:

-- The type of the variableFor example,
+- The type of variableFor example,

-&config.BannerItemindicating that it is a pointer toconfigUnder packageBannerItemPointer of the structure. - Fields included: Like
+&config.BannerItemIndicates it is a pointer toconfigUnder packageBannerItemPointer to the structure. - Fields contained::Like

-Logo/Id/Link/Alt/DescriptionandType, these areBannerItemAttributes defined in the structure. - The current value of the field: Each field is followed by the specific data it is currently storing, for example
+Logo/Id/Link/Alt/DescriptionandType, these areBannerItemProperties defined in the structure. - The current value of the fieldEach field is followed by the specific data it is currently storing, for example

-LogoThe value of the field is"http://127.0.0.1:8001/uploads/202309/14/eba5aa9dc4c45d18.webp",IdThe value of1.
+LogoThe value of the field is"http://127.0.0.1:8001/uploads/202309/14/eba5aa9dc4c45d18.webp",Idhas a value of1.

-By this information, we can quickly judge:
+With this information, we can quickly judge:

-- Whether the variable is empty (if it is empty,)
+- whether the variable is empty (if it is empty,

 dumpThe application scenarios of filters in template debugging are very extensive:

-- Data missing troubleshootingWhen a certain template
+- Investigating missing dataWhen a certain template

-{{ variable.Field }}does not display any content, first{{ variable|dump }}you can checkvariableIs itnil, orFieldExists and has a value. - Check inside the loop body: When processing list data, for example, using
+{{ variable.Field }}does not display any content{{ variable|dump }}you can checkvariableIs itnilOrFieldwhether it exists and has a value. - inside the loop body checkWhen processing list data, for example, using

-archive(Document) orcategory(Category) such a complex object that includes multiple levels of data directly{{ archive|dump }}can help us quickly understand all the accessible properties it contains, even the structure of nested child objects. - Function or tag return value validation: Sometimes we are unsure about the data format returned by a custom tag or function, using
+archive(Document) orcategory(Classification) such complex objects containing multi-level data, directly{{ archive|dump }}It can help us quickly understand all the accessible properties it contains, even the structure of nested sub-objects. - Validation of function or tag return value:Sometimes we are not sure about the data format returned by a custom tag or function, using

 dumpwe can directly see its return result.